macht1212/DBLite3/README.md

 # LiteDB

-A simple NoSQL database for simple Projects.

-## Documentation

 LiteDB is NoSQL database.
 LiteDB could be used as simple DB for simple projects.
 This DB creates file with file extension .json (JavaScript Object Notification).

+## Documentation

 All information is stored in tables which contain collections.

 ### CREATE
-To create new DataBase you need call .create_db method from CREATE module
+To create new DataBase you need call *.create_db* method from CREATE module
 ```python
 from LiteDB.CREATE import create_db
 ```